 Each year the Southwestern College Philanthropy Board (SCPB) awards grant funding to one or more nonprofit organizations that respond the board's request for proposals (RFP's).
-Throughout the past three years of its existence, the SCPB has distrubted more than $15,600 into the Cowley County community!
-If you are interested in applying for grant funding, you can find out more information on the RFP forms page.
+Throughout the past five years of its existence, the SCPB has distrubted more than $18,600 into the Cowley County community!
+If you are interested in applying for grant funding, you can find out more information on the RFP forms page or email firstname.lastname@example.org.
 Below are some of the past grant recipients.

 Mid-Kansas Community Action Program, 2013